Making Words Come Alive

 Second City is the standout here, thanks in no small part to Del Close, a pioneer in the long-form improvisation method.
 Close began his improv career with The Compass Players, and essentially invented “long-form” improvisation; his improv team game, The Harold, is practiced in countries around the world, and he coauthored a standard text on comedy improvisation.

 Second City began offering improvisational comedy with a satirical edge in a Wells Street club in 1959.
-SC did for a new generation of satirically-inclined actors and writers—the familiar Chicago wise guy with a college education—what vaudeville had done for their punch-line-oriented forebears.
+Second City did for a new generation of satirically-inclined actors and writers—the familiar Chicago wise guy with a college education—what vaudeville had done for their punch-line-oriented forebears.
 It gave bright but inexperienced talents a place where they could hone their skills—a place, in short, to be bad.

 Alas, poor Yorick